-The mountains, valleys, histories and languages, after all, make each area of Switzerland unique in its own way.
+After all, the mountains, valleys, histories and languages make each area of Switzerland unique in their own way.

 Perhaps one of the most recognizable art styles in Switzerland comes from the two half cantons of Appenzell Innerrhoden and Appenzell Ausserrhoden.

 In art terminology, it is called naïve art (Naive Kunst).
 More specifically, it is known as Bäuerliche Naive or Bauernmalerei (farmer paintings).

 What differentiates Bauernmalerei, or naïve art, from other realistic art movements is that it ignores the three rules of the perspective, which state: